AaronStudentAccount/LAb6/README.md

  and ending the order process.
 Also contains methods for reading and writing Inventory and orderLogs.
 - Coffee.java: This interface defines the common methods for all types of coffee.
 - CoffeeDecorator: This abstract class implements the Coffee interface and serves as a base class for coffee decorators.
-- CoffeeOrder: This calss constructs a new CoffeeOrder, calculates total of the order and prints receipt of all items and final cost.
+- CoffeeOrder: This class constructs a new CoffeeOrder, calculates total of the order and prints receipt of all items and final cost.
 - BlackCoffee.java: This class implements the Coffee interface for black coffee.
 It has methods to get the cost and ingredients of the coffee.
 - Espresso.java: This class implements the Coffee interface for espresso coffee.
 It has methods to get the cost and ingredients of the coffee.
 - WithFlavor.java: This class implements the Coffee interface for espresso coffee.
 It has methods to get the cost and ingredients of the coffee.